Innovations in Agriculture and Rural Development

 New Poultry Vaccine Tech: Leadership for Advanced Responses to Animal Diseases (5/14/13)

-Summary: Dr. Jackwood will discuss the challenges related to poultry vaccines and present a solution that his new venture, Leadership for Advanced Responses to Animals Diseases, is employing by using the VLP technology.
+Summary: Challenges related to poultry vaccines and Dr. Jackwood will present a solution that his new venture, Leadership for Advanced Responses to Animals Diseases, is employing by using the VLP technology.

 Thermal Aid: Managing Heat Stress in Cattle (2/12/13)